jamalihassan0307/flutter-fly/TESTING_GUIDE.md

-# 🧪 Wireless ADB Extension Testing Guide
+# 🧪 Flutter Fly Extension Testing Guide

 ## 🎯 Overview

-This guide will help you test the **Wireless ADB** extension in a new VSCode window to ensure everything works correctly.
-The extension allows you to connect to Android devices wirelessly and manage ADB operations directly from VSCode.
+This guide will help you test the **Flutter Fly** extension in a new VSCode window to ensure everything works correctly.
+The extension provides comprehensive Flutter development capabilities including wireless device connection, APK/AAB building, and full Flutter workflow management.

 ---